ii14/neorepl.nvim/README.md

 there has to be two backslashes.
 By default you can break line in insert mode with `CTRL-J`.

-Plugin ships with its own completion, a half-assed one at the moment, but still, so it's best to disable other completion plugins for the `nrepl` filetype.
+Plugin ships with its own completion, so it's best to disable other completion plugins for the `nrepl` filetype.
 Also highlighting can be kinda buggy with indent-blankline.nvim plugin, so it's good to disable that too.

 It can be done by creating `ftplugin/nrepl.vim` file, for example:
 ```viml